 On 28 February 2020, a decision was delivered by the Western High Court in the case against the former management and external auditors of Løkken Sparekasse.
 The decision was given in favour of the defendants, and Finansiel Stabilitet was ordered to pay approximately DKK 34 million.
-The deadline for appeal expires on 27 March 2020.
+On 26 March 2020, Finansiel Stabilitet appealed parts of the decision against the former management member found liable with a claim for DKK 50 million.

 On 15 November 2019, a decision was delivered in the lawsuit against the former management of Andelskassen J.A.K.
 Slagelse.
 One former management member was ordered to pay approximately DKK 1.2 million in damages, while another management member was ordered to pay DKK 200,000 in damages jointly and severally with the first-mentioned management member.
 Finansiel Stabilitet was ordered to pay a total amount of DKK 700,000 in legal costs to the public funds.
 One of the defendants who was found liable has appealed the case to the Eastern High Court.
-Trial hearings have not yet been scheduled.
+Trial hearings are scheduled for June 2021.

 With respect to Københavns Andelskase, lawsuits have been filed against members of the former management in relation to two onerous transactions.
-Trial hearings have not yet been scheduled.
-Expenses related to actions for damages brought against the former managements of banks taken over amounted to about DKK 44 million in 2019.
+Trial hearings are scheduled for March, April and June 2021.
+Expenses related to actions for damages brought against the former managements of banks taken over amounted to about DKK 23 million in 2020.
 Finansiel Stabilitet expects to continue to incur considerable expenses on such cases in the years ahead.
-Accumulated expenses related to actions for damages brought against former bank managements have run into approximately DKK 494 million to date, including costs of preparing legal enquiries.
-To this amount should be added legal costs which Finansiel Stabilitet is ordered to pay, including DKK 121 million relating to ebh bank, in a total amount of approximately DKK 293 million.
-Furthermore, on 28 February 2020, Finansiel Stabilitet was ordered to pay legal costs of DKK 34 million in relation to Løkken Sparekasse.
-Accumulated legal costs thus amount to DKK 821 million.
+Accumulated expenses related to actions for damages brought against former bank managements have run into approximately DKK 516 million to date, including costs of preparing legal enquiries.
+To this amount should be added legal costs that Finansiel Stabilitet has been ordered to pay in the approximate amount of DKK 345 million.
+Accumulated legal costs thus amount to DKK 861 million.

-In the nine compensation proceedings, Finansiel Stabilitet has so far been awarded damages, which with the addition of statutory interest as of mid-February 2020, amount to a total of approximately DKK 788 million.
+In the nine compensation proceedings, Finansiel Stabilitet has so far been awarded damages, which including statutory interest as of mid-January 2021 amount to a total of approximately DKK 759 million.

 The Danish government has set up a committee on assessment of stricter liability for management members, etc. in financial enterprises.
-Financial Stabilitet has a seat on the committee, which allows it to draw attention to matters based on experience from the compensation proceedings.
+Financial Stabilitet has a seat on the committee, allowing it to draw attention to matters based on experience from the compensation proceedings.
+The liability committee issued its report on 27 January 2021.